Chris-AS1/go-cdn/README.md

-# Go Fileserver
+# Go-CDN
-Go microservice that serves BLOBs from PostgreSQL via a REST API, using Redis as cache (LFU), Consul for Service Discovery and HAProxy as Load Balancer (soontm).
+Microservice that serves image BLOBs from PostgreSQL via a REST API, using Redis as cache (LFU), Consul for Service Discovery and HAProxy as Load Balancer (soontm).

 ## Architecture
 ![architecture](./assets/architecture_sketch.png)